MaterializeInc/materialize/doc/developer/design/20230411_faster_dataflow_shutdown.md

 Concerns have been raised that the overhead of performing a check for every update might slow down joins prohibitively.
 We have not been able to corroborate these concerns with tests so far.
 At least for `SELECT` queries computing simple cross joins adding a token check to the join closure does not appear to increase the query time noticeably.
+It is likely that the compiler is able to lift the token check out of the loop that calls the join closure in DD, so the check is only performed once per batch rather than once per update.

 There might be other places in the join implementations where adding a token check improves shutdown performance.
 For example, adding a fuse operator after the join output would allow downstream operators to observe an empty input frontier and begin shutting down before the join operator has finished iterating over all matches.